Getting Started Guide

 Lab Partners

-Each of you will be assigned to a lab partner in Moodle.
-There are two versions of each lab assignment.
+Each of you will be assigned to a lab partner team in Moodle.
+There are three versions of each lab assignment.
 Each lab partner will be given a different version.
 This allows each student to look at the other’s work and give them help and feedback without seeing a solution to their own assignment.

 On-line Course Communication